Where to buy, sell and exchange Bitcoin and cryptocurrency.

 Where to buy WAVES

-You can buy and trade WAVES on the Waves platform’s own Waves Decentralized Exchange and several other cryptocurrency exchanges, including the following:
+You can buy and sell WAVES on several cryptocurrency exchanges, including the following:

 A step-by-step guide to buying WAVES